crescendont/ln-scoring-algorithm-updated/README.md

 # ln-scoring-algorithm-updated

 A program to find the optimal outfit + top 20 scoring items for association, chapter, arena, and custom stages in Love Nikki.
-This program can use your clothes_date file for automatic wardrobe upload.
+This program can use your clothes_date file for automatic wardrobe input.
 You may also input your wardrobe by hand.
+You do not need to input a wardrobe.
 Please refer to any of the guides out there for extracting clothes_date; Nikki's Info also accepts it for wardrobe information, so many guides exist.

 Your clothes_date file MUST be renamed to **clothes_date.txt** and it MUST be in the same folder as the executable.